British shares lifted by financials, consumer staples; Sanne Group shines

-Banks (.FTNMX301010) and large dollar earning consumer staples companies were among the biggest boost to the index.
+Banks and large dollar earning consumer staples companies were among the biggest boost to the index.

-Spirits maker Diageo (DGE.L) rose 1.8% after HSBC raised its price target on the stock.
+Spirits maker Diageo rose 1.8% after HSBC raised its price target on the stock.

 In global markets, shares snapped a three-day decline, reflecting an overnight revival on Wall Street, as Federal Reserve officials reiterated that price pressures from the reopening of the economy would prove transitory.

-Alternative asset and corporate services firm Sanne Group (SNNS.L) jumped 27.7% after it rejected private-equity firm Cinven's 1.35-billion-pound ($1.90 billion) buyout offer.
+Alternative asset and corporate services firm Sanne Group jumped 27.7% after it rejected private-equity firm Cinven’s 1.35-billion-pound ($1.90 billion) buyout offer.
+(Reporting by Devik Jain in Bengaluru; Editing by Anil D’Silva)

 Our Standards: The Thomson Reuters Trust Principles.